 Rules facilitating the application of this principle are nevertheless admitted in practice.
 They may depend on the type of sources, the nature of the data and the entities concerned (individuals or businesses).

 For individuals, rules are thus set specifically for Ouvrir dans un nouvel ongletpopulation censuses.

-For businesses, no results are published that concern fewer than three enterprises, nor any data where a single enterprise represents 85% or more of the total value obtained.
-However, the dissemination of lists extracted from the register of enterprises and establishments may mention economic activity, number of employees category and turnover size bracket.
+For businesses, in the general case, no result is published if it concerns less than three enterprises, or if a single enterprise represents 85% or more of its value.
+However, it is admitted that the dissemination of lists extracted from the register of enterprises or establishments may mention the economic activity, a class of employees and a turnover bracket.

 Guide to statistical confidentiality, version of April 2023 (pdf, 405 Ko )